CatShape/ioBroker.ecoflow_catshape/README.md

 ## How the adapter works

-### Every time the node-cron schedule provided in the configuration is triggered, the following 3 steps are executed.
+### Every time the node-cron schedule provided in the configuration is triggered, the following 3 steps are executed

 <b>1.
 For each of the devices in the configuration: </b>